-Leasehold property - 25 years, 50 years or over the life of the lease
+Leasehold property - 10 years, 20 years, 25 years, 50 years or over

+the life of the lease

-Furniture and fixtures - 10% straight line
+Furniture and equipment - 10% straight line

+Computer equipment - 33% straight line

 Motor vehicles - 20% straight line

-Computer equipment - 33% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
-Impairment losses are recognised in the Statement of financial activities incorporating income and expenditure account.
+Impairment losses are recognised in the Statement of Financial Activities.